Diane's Diary #14: Seizure Detection Service Dogs Part 1

 According to Josh Provides website: “Seizure response dogs can be wonderful service dogs for people living with epilepsy.
 If properly trained, dogs can alert an individual when a seizure is occurring, lay between the floor and the person having a seizure to protect them from injury, get help and signal their owner to get into a safe position before the seizure occurs.
 The process of securing a seizure response dog is both long and expensive and families must do due diligence in selecting a breeder and trainer.”

-I was at an event with my dad, and the Executive Director of Josh Provides, Andria, was there too.
+I was at an event with my dad in April 2019, and the Executive Director of Josh Provides, Andria, was there too.
 Andria and my dad have a great relationship and I introduced myself.
 This was before I had started filming anything and I told her that I was planning on making a documentary film about many of the ways that animals help people, including service dogs.
 She was very excited about the idea of this film and told me about a family that they were helping to get a seizure detection dog for the daughter.

 We didn’t have a lot of time to chat, but we reconnected that week via email.